 Before swiping on a dark lipstick, here are a few steps you should follow to keep your color looking its best throughout the day.

 Step 1: Exfoliate your lips.
-Before you apply a dark lipstick, make sure your lips are prepared.
-Start by exfoliating your lips.
+Prior to applying a dark lipstick, make sure your lips are prepared.
+Start by exfoliating your lips with a lip scrub.

 Step 2: Swipe on lip primer.
 Create an even canvas for your lipstick.
 Applying a lip primer can help ensure smooth lipstick application and long-lasting color.

-Step 3: Apply a neutral concealer to your lips to create a clean working space.
-Doing this will make sure that you get the best color payoff.
+Step 3: Coat lips in a neutral concealer.
+Covering your natural lip color with concealer before applying lipstick can help make sure that you get the best color payoff.

-Step 4: Next, line your lips with a liner that matches the lipstick color you decided to use.
-You can also use an invisible liner if you don’t find one that’s the right shade.
-Either way, a lip liner will help define your pucker.
+Step 4: Line your lips.
+Choosing a lip liner that matches the dark lipstick color you decided to use, line around the perimeter of your pout.
+You can also use an invisible lip liner if you can’t find one that matches your lipstick exactly.
+Either way, a lip liner can help define your pucker.

 Step 5: Apply the dark lipstick.
 If you want more accuracy, you can work the color in with a lip brush.

-Step 6: If you’ve gotten some color around the edges of your lip, clean it up with a cotton swab and makeup remover.
-Another way you can cover up mistakes is by applying a little concealer around the lips.
+Step 6: Clean up edges.
+If you’ve gotten some color around the edges of your lip, clean it up with a cotton swab and makeup remover.
+Another way you can cover up mistakes is by applying a little concealer around your lips.